kingslayer1312/MatrixCalc/README.md

-# MatrixCalc
+# matrix-calc

 A calculator you can use to find the determinant, adjoint and inverse of a second/third order matrix.
 The GUI is built using Tkinter.
 This program requires two additional modules to work, namely tkmacosx and numpy.
-I would be glad to hear any suggestions or feedbacks to improve this calculator :)